Skip to main content

 Display NameAdminsRenaming does not affect the underlying container or Kubernetes resource names.

-Agent ImageRead-only (use Update to pull latest)See Updating the agent image.
+Agent ImageRead-only (use Update to pull latest)See Updating the agent and browser images.

 VNC ResolutionAdminsFormat: WIDTHxHEIGHT (e.g. 1920x1080).
 Leave empty for the global default.
 Requires a restart to take effect.